willschenk/EIA860NamingSolution/README.md

 # EIA860NamingSolution
-We will place our python solution here
+Are solution is in EIA860NamingSolutionScript